i-VRESSE/workflow-builder/docs/schema.md

 The `if`, `then` and `else` keywords can be used to [conditionally apply a schema](https://json-schema.org/understanding-json-schema/reference/conditionals#ifthenelse).

-For example to have a the `foo` property only if the `bar` property is false use:
+For example to have the `foo` property only if the `bar` property is false use:

 ```yaml
     type: object